NATO flexes its muscles and bulks up defenses on its eastern flank to ward off Russia

 “We would also wish that the drone attack on Poland was a mistake,” Tusk wrote on X. “But it wasn’t.
 And we know it.”

-Tusk's foreign minister, Sikorski, said there was nothing accidental about the drone incursion and anyone suggesting otherwise is a “willing accomplice” to spreading Russian propaganda. ____ Associated Press writers Lorne Cook in Brussels, Jill Lawless in London; John Leicester in Paris; Ilia Novikov in Kyiv and Katie Marie Davis in Manchester, England, contributed to this report.
+Tusk's foreign minister, Sikorski, said there was nothing accidental about the drone incursion and anyone suggesting otherwise is a “willing accomplice” to spreading Russian propaganda. ____ Associated Press writers Edith Lederer in New York; Lorne Cook in Brussels; Jill Lawless in London; John Leicester in Paris; Ilia Novikov in Kyiv and Katie Marie Davis in Manchester, England, contributed to this report.